nurpax/blog/posts/sqlite-simple-benchmarking.md

 ~~~~~

 Basically, it SELECTs all the rows from the `testdata` table and
-converts the result into a a Haskell list of `Int`s.
-The resulting
+converts the result into a Haskell list of `Int`s and, as a sanity
-integers are added together as a simple sanity check to see that we
-got the right data back.
-A faster variant of the same is
-`selectIntsFold` which uses `Database.SQLite.Simple.fold` to direcctly
-fold over the result rows rather than returning a list of all the
-result rows.
-Speed advantage is mainly due to less memory being
-allocated -- internally both `fold` and `query_` use same data
-conversion paths.
+check, sums the resulting integers together.

 Several variants of this function are benchmarked.
 The main variants for SQLite are: